Ukdav/Implementing-A-Wordpress-Web-Solution/README.md

 ![sudo mkfs](https://github.com/Ukdav/Implementing-A-Wordpress-Web-Solution/assets/139593350/fc295ece-8d5f-474c-a07e-ef6a8dabcc6d)

 * The Apache webserver uses the html folder in the var directory to store web content.
-We create this directory and also a directory for collecting log data of our application
+We created this directory and also a directory for collecting log data of our application

 * Create /var/www/html directory to store website files

 *sudo mkdir -p /var/www/html/*

-* Create /home/recovery/logs to store backup of log data
+**Create /home/recovery/logs to store backup of log data**

 *sudo mkdir -p /home/recovery/logs/*